cleitonsouza01/trade/docs/api/trade.operation_container.md

 Every time fetch_positions() is called the OperationContainer execute this tasks behind the scenes:

-- Execute all tasks defined in self.fetch_positions_tasks.
+- Execute all tasks defined in self.tasks.

 - Create positions in self.positions for all operations in self.operations.